Susan Ward

-Susan Ward (born April 15, 1976) is an American actress and model.
+Susan Michelle Ward (born April 15, 1976) is an American former actress and model.
 She made her film debut in the 1997 sequel, Poison Ivy: The New Seduction, before appearing in films, including, The In Crowd (2000), Going Greek (2001), Shallow Hal (2001) and Wild Things 2 (2004).
 She is perhaps best known for her roles as Meg Cummings in the entire run of soap opera, Sunset Beach (1997–1999), and as Chloe Kmetko in the series, Make It or Break It (2009–2011).

 Early years

 Ward was born and raised in Monroe, Louisiana.
-She is the daughter of detective Eddie Ward and Sue Ward, a nurse and associate professor.
-Ward began modeling at the age of 13, leaving school and moving to New York City to do so.
-She attended Northeast Louisiana University for one full year before deciding her acting career.
+She is the daughter of detective Eddie Ward and Emily Sue Ward, a nurse and associate professor.
+Ward began modeling at age 13, leaving school and moving to New York City to do so.
+She attended Northeast Louisiana University for one year before pursuing her acting career.

 Career

 Ward made her acting debut appearing in the ABC daytime soap opera All My Children in 1995.
-The following year, she was regular cast member in the short-lived NBC teen drama Malibu Shores, produced by Aaron Spelling.
-She made guest appearances on Hercules: The Legendary Journeys and Xena: Warrior Princess, and had secondary role in the erotic thriller film Poison Ivy: The New Seduction.
+The following year, she was a regular cast member on the short-lived NBC teen drama Malibu Shores, produced by Aaron Spelling.
+She made guest appearances on Hercules: The Legendary Journeys and Xena: Warrior Princess and had secondary role in the erotic thriller film Poison Ivy: The New Seduction.

 In late 1996, Ward was cast as virginal Meg Cummings on the Aaron Spelling's NBC soap opera Sunset Beach, which aired from 1997 to 1999.
-In 1999 she turned to films, and starred as the psychotic Brittany Foster in the 2000 teen thriller The In Crowd.
+In 1999, she turned to films, and starred as the psychotic Brittany Foster in the 2000 teen thriller The In Crowd.
 The movie was a commercial disappointment in theaters, but found some success on cable and home video.
 The following year, Ward played a supporting role in the Farrelly Brothers movie Shallow Hal.
 She has also acted in numerous other direct-to-DVD movies, and has made guest appearances in various TV shows, most notably Friends.

 In 2009, she landed the role Chloe Kmetko, mother of a young gymnast, on the ABC Family drama series Make It or Break It.
 She was part of the main cast during the show's first two seasons.